=== by Bob Sutherland ===

 When exposed to cold temperatures the shutter mechanism of my 35 mm film cameras would freeze and jam.
 I lost a lot of film that was destroyed by cold temperatures while attempting to take photographs outside.
 I also lost a lot of film that was damaged probably by cold temperatures while being mailed out to big city photography laboratories for development.
 I suspect that the mail bags were left outside exposing the film canisters I had mailed to frigid cold temperatures while waiting to be loaded onto airplanes or trucks.
 As a result most of my surviving photographs were taken in the fall or spring.
 I was often far enough up north that there could be snow on the ground at any time of the year.

-Whenever my camera's shutter mechanism froze and jammed I could hear or feel the first click as I pushed the shutter button down but the second click that I was expecting to immediately follow the first one failed to happen.
+Whenever my camera's shutter mechanism froze and jammed I would hear or feel the first click as I pushed the shutter button down but the second click that I was expecting to immediately follow the first one failed to happen.
 The shutter curtain, whether made of cloth or metal, is a moving part that should open for a split second to let light into the camera to expose the film.
 The shutter curtain should then immediately close again producing the second click.
 What was happening was the shutter curtain was freezing and jamming part way through its sliding motion.
 Usually a few frames of film would be overexposed by all the light streaming into the camera as the shutter curtain froze and became stuck mid motion in an open position.
 The only thing that I could do whenever this happened was to put the lens cover on, pack up my camera in its case and take it home.
-After the camera sat in its case on the kitchen table for about half an hour or so I might be nearby and hear the second click as the shutter curtain finally unthawed and closed.
+After the camera sat in its case on the kitchen table for a while I would hear the second click as the shutter curtain finally unthawed and suddenly closed.

 When my film froze the colour dyes were damaged so there usually was no image found when the photography lab technicians tried to develop and print my pictures.
+Occasionally only the right side of the picture frame was damaged leaving behind a gradient as the picture darkens and disappears into blackness.
 Sometimes the red colour survived but the other colours were damaged or missing.
-In a few cases have I successfully managed to rescue a shot by using photo editing software on a computer to select and convert the surviving red colour image into a black and white photograph.
+In a few cases have I successfully managed to rescue a shot by scanning it into a computer and then using photo editing software to convert the surviving red colour image into a black and white photograph.